 Questions?
 Please contact Catherine Plaisant

 - June 11, 2019: We prepared several versions of two challenging clips using different vendors and methods, then asked colleagues and friends to compare the different versions.
-The difference between the versions are subtle, but one of the vendors clearly stood out as being preferred by more people.
-The 1993 to 2002 technical program are now being sent to the selected vendor, and we are emailing the ACM copyright forms to corresponding authors.
+The difference between the versions were subtle, but one of the vendors stood out as being preferred by more people.

 - May 2, 2019: Received the files for our test (CHI’92), digitized by several preservation experts.